 Double-click to open the full history graph.

-Left-click and drag to adjust its position along the taskbar.
+Left-click and drag to adjust position along the taskbar.

 Modern Settings

-Double-click the widget to see a detailed, filterable graph of your network history.
+Double-click the widget to see detailed, filterable graphs of your network, CPU, and GPU history.

-If you get daily value from this little widget, please consider supporting its future.
-Your contribution is a powerful way to say "thank you" and directly funds the time spent on new features and long-term maintenance.
+If you get daily value from this widget, please consider supporting its development.
+Every contribution directly funds new features and long-term maintenance.

 Can't contribute financially?
-No problem!
-Sharing & Starring the repo on GitHub is a free and hugely appreciated way to show your support. ❤️
+Starring the repo on GitHub is a free and hugely appreciated way to show your support.

 Run the Application from Source: